 Example: In case you’re asking the customer for their contact details, you can use this action to store the value (say, phone number) in the conversation page as part of the ticket’s details, and their user profile.

 This action will deactivate the bot for a specific period of time.

-Example: When you are finishing up with a bot flow, this action can be used as the last node.
+Example: When you are finishing up with a bot flow, this action can be used as the last dialog.
 So, upon resolution, this action can be used to put the bot to sleep until it is reactivated.

 Start New Conversation:

 This action will enable you to end the current conversation and invoke a new one.

 Example: When the customer’s issue is resolved and the customer has a new, different issue, this action can be used to terminate the existing one so a new conversation can be invoked for the next issue.